NorthwoodsSoftware/gojs-angular-basic/README.md

 It makes use of the [gojs-angular](https://github.com/NorthwoodsSoftware/gojs-angular) package to handle some boilerplate for setting up Diagram, Palette and Overview components.

-When running the sample, try moving around nodes, adding / deleting nodes, editing text in the inspector, relinking, undoing (Ctrl-Z), etc. within the diagram and you'll notice the changes are reflected in app-level data.
+When running the sample, try moving around nodes, adding / deleting nodes, editing text in the inspector, relinking, undoing (Ctrl-Z), re-doing (Ctrl-Y), etc. within the diagram and you'll notice the changes are reflected in app-level data.
 You'll also notice that changes made in the inspector are reflected in the diagram.

 ## Installation

 Start by running npm install to install all necessary dependencies.

+If you do not have Angular already globally installed, you may do so by running:

+### `npm i -g @angular/cli`

 ## Running the project

 In the project directory, run:

 ### `ng serve`

+Alternatively, if you do not have Angular installed globally, you may run:

+### `npm run start`

 Runs the app in the development mode.<br>
 Open [http://localhost:4200](http://localhost:4200) to view it in the browser.